Admissions & Registration Steps

 - And more!

-You will need your 7-digit student ID number (found on your admissions letter) to set up KishSOS.
-Click on the KishSOS logo on the Kishwaukee College homepage and follow the tutorial to set up your account.
+To set up your account, you will need your 7-digit student ID number (found on your admissions letter, this number starts with a zero).
+Click on the myKC logo on the Kishwaukee College homepage and follow the tutorial to activate your account.

 Kishwaukee College has an open door policy, which means admission is open to all in-district residents of Community College District 523 who are high school graduates or the equivalent (GED) or non-graduates who will be 18 years or older during their first semester.
 Admission is also open to out-of-district, out-of-state, and foreign country residents.
 See the Kishwaukee College Catalog for additional restrictions and guidelines.